widal001/ejscreen-demo/README.md

 ### Advanced Installation

-1. Confirm that you have an python version 3.7 installed on your local machine
+1. Confirm that you have python version 3.7 installed on your local machine
    ```
    $ python --version
    > Python 3.7.7  # should be something that starts with 3.7.x
    ```
 1. Fork the repo following [these instructions](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
 1. Clone the forked repo on your local machine`git clone https://github.com/YOUR_USERNAME/ejscreen-demo.git`
-1. Run `docker-compose up -d` to build and run the docker image of the app
+1. Change directory into the project folder then run `python -m venv env` to create a virtual environment
 1. Activate your virtual environment `source env/bin/activate`
 1. Install necessary python packages`pip install -r requirements.txt`
 1. Install pre-commit to enable pre-commit hooks (This step ensures that your code is formatted according the Black standard and is compliant with PEP8.)